Special Education in Residential Facilities

 The results of TEA’s annual data analysis determine the extent of intervention activities in which an RF district must engage and the related level of TEA involvement.
 Monitoring activities focus on data analysis by RF districts and the TEA to determine and address causal factors for program ineffectiveness or noncompliance.
 The agency may conduct on-site visits to review a broad array of program effectiveness and compliance issues.
 The result of all monitoring activities result in the development and implementation of any identified support needs, improvement plan, and plan for corrective actions, if needed.

-Beginning September 9, 2019 and continuing through July 30, 2020 the Residential Facilities Tracker (RFT) will be available as a reporting feature in the Texas Student Data System (TSDS).
+Beginning September 9, 2019 the Residential Facilities Tracker (RFT) will be available as a reporting feature in the Texas Student Data System (TSDS).

 To assist the transition from the existing RF Tracker system to the new RF Tracker in the TSDS the following events will occur: